 First, think about the goal of your campaign.
 Do you want to make sales fast?
 Then Google Ads is probably for you this time.
 But if you want to grow brand recognition or reach a vast audience, Facebook Ads may be the choice.

 Next, think about your industry.
-B2B and B2C companies use Google Ads with great success.
+B2B and B2C companies use free Google Ads with great success.
 But Facebook Ads may work better for B2C companies, especially for people selling less pricey products and services; consumers are more likely to buy these products impulsive after they see them two or three times.

 Also, your audience matters.
 Do people look for your firm with the idea to buy today?
 If so, Google is the right choice.
 But if you want to build a new audience, then Facebook will fit you better.